jbakse/compform_site/content/procedures/index.md

 {% js-lab "./sketches/house.js" %}

 This is a fairly simple program.
 It is mostly a series of `fill`, `rect`, and `triangle` commands to specify colors and draw shapes.
 This program demonstrates the indirect nature of drawing with code.
 If we wanted the grass to be a darker green, we wouldn't change it directly.
-Instead we would alter the program and then completely redraw the image using the new instructions.
+Instead, we would alter the program and then completely redraw the image using the new instructions.

 At first, this indirect way of working can feel cumbersome.
 It would be easier to create and alter this drawing in a program like Adobe Illustrator.
 But even a slightly more sophisticated program begins to show the power afforded by working with procedures.

 ### House II

-This example is only little more complex but instead of drawing one specific house, can generate many, many variations.
+This example is only a little more complex but instead of drawing one specific house, can generate many, many variations.
 The procedure used here introduces a few new concepts like making decisions based on random numbers and mixing colors, but the flow of the program is still straight down from top to bottom.

 {% js-lab "./sketches/houses.js" %}